Sceptre/sceptre/website/docs/resolvers.md

 ### project_variables

 <div class="alert alert-warning">
 The project_variables resolver has been deprecated, and will be removed in a later version of Sceptre.
-Depending on your use case, you may find <a href="/docs/environment_config.html#var">User Variables</a> appropriate.
+Depending on your use case, you may find <a href="{{ site.baseurl }}/docs/environment_config.html#var">User Variables</a> appropriate.
 </div>

 Keys through the YAML object stored at `/path/to/file.yaml` with the segments of the stack name.